In the midst of stress events, efficient communication is essential.

 Pulsara’s nuanced approach to incidents empowers responders with flexible tools to help manage various incident types.
 The Pulsara platform can help triage and track patients throughout the incident and assist in evacuation and reunification efforts as the incident unfolds.
 No matter who you need to connect with in a crisis, Pulsara can help connect you to the right resources at the right time.

-With Pulsara's new customizable ID fields, teams have the flexibility to create and track universal patient identifiers across facilities, cities, or even an entire region.
+With Pulsara's new Configurable ID fields, teams have the flexibility to create and track universal patient identifiers across facilities, cities, or even an entire region.

 As patients are given new or additional ID numbers and wristbands, they can all be added to the same patient channel, keeping track of all the patient's information in one place.

-Many organizations use wristbands and triage tags during MCI/MPI responses.
+Many organizations use wristbands and triage tags in incident response.
 With Pulsara, responders (first responders, EMTs, medics, firefighters, and police) will be able to simply scan the barcode on these tags to instantly start a new patient channel in Pulsara.

 From there, add, track, and modify the patient’s triage status in the app, using the appropriate color statuses that match your patient's triage tag.